Preservation of Motorcars

 The creator believes in small businesses, SME's, the lifeblood of the economy.

-Provides you - an Automotive company an idea of what we did for these businesses, and how they made money from us during those periods.
+Provides you - an Automotive company alternative ways to obtain new business, develop and grow in an ever more challenging environment.
 For more stories about the Creators' knowledge of National enterprises, you can click here to our secondary website.

 Without knowing how some SME's operate, he wouldn't be in a position to guide them or you during a Commercial contract.

 Interestingly, even a large supplier can act unethically, damage business client relations - just so they can save themselves a little bit of money.
-Well, so they think until issues and problems arise - taking you back up to the RBS Business turnaround knowledge above.
+Well, so they think until issues and problems arise further down the line.

 The company focused on learning the Industry and the Great people within.